DESI constraints on two-field quintessence with exponential potentials: Conclusions

 In this paper, we performed a fully Bayesian analysis of the two-field quintessence model with exponential potentials motivated by higher-dimensional theories.
 We utilized the latest BAO data from the DESI collaboration, together with the Planck CMB and DES Y5 SnIa data.
 Using our analysis pipeline, we evaluated the goodness of fit of the two-field quintessence model and compared it with that of the $\Lambda$CDM model.
 We found that the two-field model provides a much better fit to the data, with a log Bayes factor difference of $\Delta \ln B \sim 4$, indicating moderate evidence against the $\Lambda$CDM scenario.

-We found that the slopes of the exponential potentials are observationally constrained to be $\lambda_{\phi} \sim \lambda_{\chi} \sim 1 \pm 0.55$ at the 68.3\,\% credible interval.
-Since values of $\lambda_{\phi}$ and $\lambda_{\chi}$ of order 1 are consistent with the data, this feature is favorable from the theoretical perspective of higher-dimensional theories.
-As a result of the assisted behavior of two scalar fields with exponential potentials, the effective slope $\lambda_{\rm eff}$ can take values smaller than order 1.
-Indeed, we obtained the observational bound $\lambda_{\rm eff} \sim 0.5 \pm 0.25$ at the 68.3\,\% credible interval.
+We find that the slopes of the exponential potentials are observationally constrained to be $\lambda_{\phi} \sim \lambda_{\chi} \sim 1 \pm 0.55$ at the 68.3\,\% credible level.
+Since values of $\lambda_{\phi}$ and $\lambda_{\chi}$ of order unity are consistent with the data, this result is theoretically appealing from the perspective of higher-dimensional theories, in particular the swampland conjecture (SC) \cite{Ooguri:2018wrx}.
+Although single-field quintessence is not ruled out by current observations, its slope is constrained to be $\lambda \sim 0.5\text{--}0.7$ \cite{Akrami:2025zlb, Alestas:2024gxe,Bhattacharya:2024hep}, which is smaller than the value suggested by the SC.
+In contrast, by considering two scalar fields, the SC can be simultaneously satisfied for each field, as the data favor $\lambda_\phi \sim \lambda_\chi \sim 1$.
+Moreover, owing to the assisted dynamics of two scalar fields with exponential potentials, the effective slope $\lambda_{\rm eff}$ can take values smaller than unity.
+In particular, we obtain the observational bound $\lambda_{\rm eff} \simeq 0.5 \pm 0.25$ at the 68.3\,\% credible level.

+It should be noted that, while quintessence models with exponential potentials generally exhibit scaling/tracking behavior for $\lambda^2>4$ \cite{Copeland:1997et, Guo:2003eu}, we find that this theoretically attractive feature appears to be disfavored by the data, even with the additional freedom provided by two potentials.

-Thus, the two-field quintessence model offers a physically well-motivated and compelling mechanism that achieves a better fit to the data than $\Lambda$CDM.
+Still, the two-field quintessence model offers a physically well-motivated and compelling mechanism that achieves a better fit to the data than $\Lambda$CDM.
 We emphasize that this result is obtained without resorting to unphysical Taylor expansions of $w_{\rm DE}(z)$ or ad~hoc parametrizations of $w_{\rm DE}(z)$.
 Hopefully, forthcoming data from current surveys such as \textit{Euclid} will provide an independent test of the robustness of the DESI BAO measurements and shed further light on the nature of dynamical DE.

+While the two-field quintessence model studied in this paper has a DE equation of state restricted to the range $w_{\rm DE} \geq -1$, it is possible to construct scalar-tensor DE models that allow the crossing of the phantom divide from $w_{\rm DE} < -1$ to $w_{\rm DE} > -1$ \cite{Ye:2024ywg,Wolf:2025jed,Tsujikawa:2025wca,Wolf:2025acj,Tsujikawa:2026xqm}.
+The same can also happen with models of quintessence with an exponential potential, with a non-minimal coupling to gravity\cite{SanchezLopez:2025uzw,Bedroya:2025fwh}.